 Did you know you can request GSCB staff to visit your meeting a facilitate a program (supplies included) for FREE?
 It's true and it's called Program on the Move!
 Whether you're looking to supplment your badge activities or just want to explore a fun program with your Girl Scouts, request a Program on the Move visit today!
 Program topics include robotics, virtual/augmented reality, color exploration, circuits, content creation, and more.

 Product Programs are an important part of the troop experience.
-Not only do troops earn proceeds to help fund their activities, Girl Scouts learn valuable financial literacy and entreprenurial skills.
+Not only do troops and Juliettes earn proceeds to help fund their activities, Girl Scouts learn valuable financial literacy and entreprenurial skills.

 GSCB has two annual product programs: Fall Product and Cookie